scottishgovernment/resources.mygov.scot/_additional/design-style.md

 ---
 layout: article
-title:  "Design style guide"
+title:  "Design Style Guide"
-date:   2015-09-15 09:00:00
-permalink: ../style-guide/
 categories: documentation
-summary: A guide outlining design thinking and approach, covering Grid, Typography and Link language, with common element inline examples.
-parent: home
+summary: The standard for the look and feel of services available via mygov.scot.
+imperative: Standard
+index: 1
 headings:
 - The grid
 - Typography
 - Link and button language

 ---

+## Purpose

+This document outlines design thinking and approach, covering Grid, Typography and Link language, with inline examples for common elements.

 ## The grid